 Coins are 1p, 2p, 5p, 10p, 20p, 50p, £1 and £2.

 Any credit cards that bear the Visa, MasterCard or American Express symbol will be widely accepted in Ireland.
 Visitors with other cards should ask in advance or check if that card is on display where they wish to use it.

-Banks in Ireland generally open around 9.30am and close about 4.30pm Monday through Friday; 5pm on Thursday.
+Banking hours are generally 10.00am to 4.30pm Monday through Friday.
+Some banks are open on Saturday.
 ATM (cash) machines are located at most banks and accept most credit and debit cards.